qqquan/carnd_t1p3_BehavioralCloning/README.md

 ### 3.3 Hyper-parameters

+- Optimizer - Adam

+  The default learning rate of 0.001 is used.
+The testing shows that lowering the learning rate to 0.0001 does not help.

 - Batch size - 128

   Smaller batch size provides more back-prop iterations and can provide faster learning.
 The trade-off is that a larger batch size may have a better view for back-prop to descend and reduces possibility of local optimal point.
 A proper value depends on the dataset and the learning problem.
 In the final model and dataset, 128 seems provide a steady performance of the training result.